SEA, ME, & LIBERACE

 what bits & pieces are left over at the end.

-Argotist Online Poetry is the successor to the poetry section of the now no longer existing The Argotist Online.
-Send submissions to argotistonline@gmail.com.
-Closing date for Submissions is 1 April 2025.
+This blog was the successor to the poetry section of the now no longer existing The Argotist Online.
+This blog is also no longer active, and is now just an archive.

 Subscribe to: